qcat2002/muscle/README.md

 ### Can auto-encoder assist us to solve the regression problem?

+if classifier is helpful:
+1. Semi-supervised Autoencoder (attach a binary classifier to enhance the sensitivity of active contraction frame)
+2. Train two autoencoders after binary classifier

 ### Can other corresponding information (Angle/Angular Velocity) help  to solve the regression problem